-With 53 daily international and 75 daily domestic flights, getting to Boston has never been easier.
+With nonstop international service from 56 destinations and nonstop domestic service from 77 destinations, getting to Boston has never been easier.

 Logan Airport is located a convenient two miles from the city center, with several public airport transportation options from downtown and suburban locations.
 There are approximately 40 airlines that serve Boston and three hotels located on the airport premises.
 Learn more about Logan and find information about airlines, flights, security and directions to the airport.

 Boston is also serviced by these regional airports:

 Both Amtrak and Boston's Commuter Rail service make it easy to get in and out of the city.

 Amtrak is a passenger rail service that connects Boston, New York, Washington,D.C., Philadelphia, Baltimore, Portland (ME) and other points nationwide.
 Amtrak trains depart from South Station (Red Line), Back BayStation (Orange Line) and North Station (Green and/or Orange Line).

 Created with business travelers in mind, Amtrak's high-speed train Acela provides fast service along the Northeast Corridor High-Speed Rail between Washington, New York and Boston.